bbilger/yabapal/_posts/2013-06-09-generic-ssh-remote-for-android-ssh-widgets-for-android.md

 [<img class="alignnone  wp-image-122" alt="24928" src="http://i1.wp.com/bbilger.com/yabapal/wp-content/uploads/2013/06/24928.png?resize=288%2C461&#038;ssl=1" data-recalc-dims="1" />](http://i1.wp.com/bbilger.com/yabapal/wp-content/uploads/2013/06/24928.png?ssl=1)

 This will open [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) again.
 Select your task from the list (e.g. Stop 30).
-Make sure to click on &#8220;Task&#8221; in the upper right corner, again.
+Make sure to click on **Task** in the upper right corner, again.
 If you click on Cancel, Back or Home, the widget won't get created.

 If everything went well, you'll now have the task's icon on one of your home screens and you should be able to execute your specified command on your remote machine.
 Don't forget that it takes some seconds until the command gets send.